-Whistler Blackcomb not only attracts the best athletes in the world, more and more the world is seeing athletes born and bred in this small town going for gold and taking it all.
+Whistler Blackcomb not only attracts the best athletes in the world, more and more the world is seeing athletes born and raised in this small town going for gold and taking it all.
 Whistler Blackcomb's natural assets, manmade terrain and events provide the best training ground on earth for athletes who want to dominate in any gravity-fuelled sport worth practicing.

 Gold Medal Coaching

 Momentum Ski Camps is one of the many ski/snowboard camps currently operating on Horstman Glacier in the summer months.
 This camp celebrated their 20th Anniversary in 2011 and now the progression has come full circle with former campers who have conquered on the world's stage returning to coach the next generation of skiers.

 Former campers now coaching freestyle skiing at Momentum include Olympic Gold medalist Alex Bilodeau, two-time World Championship medalist Mikael Kingsbury and Olympians Audrey Robishaud and Dara Howell.

 Momentum's freeride coaches almost make up the entire Canadian National Halfpipe Team – National Team Coach Trennon Paynter, World Champions Mike Riddle and Roz Groenewoud, plus Canadian freeskiing stars Rory Bushfield, Justin Dorey, TJ Schiller and more.
 With Halfpipe and Slopestyle skiing now the newest Olympic disciplines, Momentum is poised to help inspire the next generation of champions.

 Growing Up Whistler